2. Configure Apache2 server on Ubuntu

 2.1.
 Set up a virtual host directory

-The computer on which a website is stored and operated is referred to as the website’s “host.”
+The computer on which a website resides is referred to as the website’s “host.”
 In practice, a single physical computer can host multiple websites, each functioning as a separate entity with its own operating environment and configuration rules.
-The term “virtual” reflects the fact that each website appears to run on its own dedicated computer, even though it actually resides on a shared physical machine that may host many other websites.
+The term “virtual” reflects the fact that each website appears to run on its own dedicated computer, even though it actually resides on a shared physical machine that may host other websites.

 Virtual hosts can be "IP-based", where the website is accessed by a specific IP address, or "name-based", where the website is accessed by its name among a group of websites hosted on the same IP address.